KeepIsCoding/FischBot/README.md

 # FischBot
-Open source AI external autofish and autoreel made by me :) feel free to leave a star i will be pushing more updates in the future!
+Open source AI external autofish and autoreel made by me :) feel free to leave a star i will be pushing more updates in the future! 🐟🐟

-please keep in mind this is still being developed and while there is currently no known bugs please leave them in the issues tab.
+please keep in mind this is still being developed and while there is currently no known bugs please leave them in the issues tab. 🌟

-if the file does not open try running as administrator otherwise please wait for roblox to update.
+*if the file does not open try running as administrator otherwise please wait for roblox to update.*

-this is all open source but i would not recommend touching the code unless you KNOW WHAT YOU ARE DOING OTHERWISE YOU MAY BE BANNED
+this is all open source but i would not recommend touching the code unless you KNOW WHAT YOU ARE DOING OTHERWISE YOU MAY BE BANNED🚫

 # DO NOT TOUCH THE CODE IF YOU DO NOT KNOW WHAT YOU ARE DOING.
-I AM NOT RESPONSIBLE FOR THE LOSS OF YOUR ACCOUNT BY USING THIS PROGRAM
+I AM NOT RESPONSIBLE FOR THE LOSS OF YOUR ACCOUNT BY USING THIS PROGRAM‼‼